 Trevor Griffiths is a photographer whose work over the past thirty years has been celebrated in publications and exhibitions around the world.
-His autobiography “The Long Road Home” has recently been published in both paperback and digital download @Amazon.co.uk and traces Griffiths life over the past sixty-years.
+His autobiography The Long Road Home: was published in both paperback and digital download @Amazon.co.uk in 2016 and traces Griffiths life over the past sixty-years.
 Over this time he has been commissioned to cover stories on the English Aristocracy, some of the great photographers and stories that depicted the diverse lifestyle of UK cultures.
 In 1998 he travelled to Thailand to cover the street children of Bangkok and whilst covering the story met and documented the work of Krau Prateep in his pictures ‘The Rescuers’.

 In 1999 Griffiths was invited to speak about his work to students at a local College and whilst there was encouraged to stay and head the development of their photography programme.